eagle2765/Interactive-Holiday-Mobile/README.md

 * 1 point for properly adjusting the speed and amount of spin based on where on the letter the user clicks.
 * 1 point for overall program and output appearance: reasonable title and instructions, and having the 3D window respond appropriately to window resize, clearly identifying what you did.

+As noted above, if you are using a higher level library, such as three.js, you will also need to do one of the bonus options as part of the main assignment.
+In that case, the basic assignment will be graded out of 12 (instead of 10), but then scaled down to 10.
+Please make it clear (in description on the html page) which of bonus items you are doing as part of the main assignment.

 ## Leveraging code from the internet

 If you copy any code from the internet (including from sites we have been using, such as webglfundamentals.org), please document it.